clawpack/doc/doc/gitwash/development_workflow.rst

 Development workflow
 ####################

+.. note:: Clawpack is an "organization" on GitHub, which means that it is comprised of several distinct repositories.
+These pages can be used to manage any (or all) of the Clawpack repositories, and in this documentation the string `REPOS` should be replaced by the specific repository name, e.g. *amrclaw*, *pyclaw*, *visclaw*, etc.

 You already have your own forked copy of the Clawpack_ repository, by following :ref:`forking`.
 You have :ref:`set-up-fork`.
 You have configured git by following :ref:`configure-git`.
 Now you are ready for some real work.